oeholmen/UVIScript/Tweaksynth/README.md

 Tweak Synth was created to spark new ideas, and to trigger creativity.
 We can all be stuck sometimes, finding our selves following the same patterns over and over again.
 Tweak Synth wants to help you create something new, and it wants to help you find the best version of the sound you are trying to create.

-## Two different flavors
+## Different flavors

-Tweak Synth comes in two different flavors - one wavetable and one analog.
-They are almost equal, but there are some differences in modulation options, and of course, the oscillators differ.
-But the tweaking algorithm is shared between both synths.
+Tweak Synth comes in different flavors - wavetable, two analog and additive.
+They are all similar, but there are different modulation options, and of course, the oscillators differ.
+But the tweaking algorithm is shared between all synths.

 ## Synth overview

-Tweak Synth is built in Falcon, using a signal flow and parameters that are typical of classic analog synths.
-The synth have two oscillators, and a noise generator.
+Tweak Synth is built in UVI Falcon, using a signal flow and parameters that are typical of classic analog synths.
+The synths have two oscillators, and a noise generator, except the 3 Osc Analog, that has three oscillators and a sub oscillator.
-The synth is divided into six sections: Synthesis, Filter, Modulation, Effects, Twequencer and Patchmaker.
+The synth is divided into six sections: Patchmaker, Twequencer, Synthesis, Filter, Modulation, Effects.
 Switching between sections is done using the buttons above the mixer.
 The mixer section is always visible, and also features an on/off button for the Falcon arpeggiator.

 ### Synthesis section